lbonanomi/scripts/README.md

 Thank you to vpekar @ StackOverflow for the math function!

 [grouper.py](grouper.py): Calculate (potentially weighted) cosine text-similarity of files listed in ARGV like [cosanguine.py](https://github.com/lbonanomi/scripts/blob/master/cosanguine.py), but group files together on STDOUT line.
+Also available in [Go](https://github.com/lbonanomi/go/blob/master/grouper.go)

 [jaccard.py](jaccard.py): A debt collection tool that compares the similarity of files from ARGV using jaccard indices.
 This proved super-handy for checking ```rpm -qa``` lists between legacy peer hosts.
 Also available in [Go](https://github.com/lbonanomi/go/blob/master/jaccard.go)